Kamil-Anil/Kamil-Anil.github.io/_pages/about.md

 Academic Journey
 ======
 I completed my high school education at Trabzon Science High School and then Halil Kale Science High School.
 After high school, I chose to pursue my education in Departments of Electrical & Electronics Engineering at Middle East Technical University.
-In my first year at university, I finished English Preparation School.

-Upon learning academic english, I started to my undergraduate studies.
+In my first year at university, I finished English Preparation School.Upon learning academic english, I started to my undergraduate studies.
 I developed interest and enthusiasm about fields of electromagnetic and communication theory.
-Moreover, I am fascinated by mathematics and to learn more deeply I enrolled in mathematics double major program.
+Moreover, I am fascinated by mathematics and to learn more deeply it I enrolled in mathematics double major program.

 During my undergraduate studies, I engaged in various research projects and technical projects related to my specilizations.
-You can see some in “Research” tab.

-Moreover, I am interested in teaching and I am trying to attach importance to dissemination of science.
-For this purpose, I participated volunteering activities.
+I participated in [Advanced Photonics and Photovoltaics](http://app.mnt.metu.edu.tr/) research group.
+I worked on solar cell technology and performed some simulations.
+Furthermore, I completed my second internship as researcher at Aalto University in Finland .
+There, I experienced different culture, and I did research for 3 months.
+Thus, that wonderful experience improved my ability of working in different work environments, and communication skills.
+In that research group "[Designer Materials and Devices](https://www.aalto.fi/en/department-of-electronics-and-nanoengineering/designer-materials-and-devices)" I performed measurements in labs for finding permittivity of materials commonly used in 3D printing.
+For detailed information about my researchs, you can visit "RESEARCH TAB"

 Professional Experience
 ======